cisagov/ScubaGear/baselines/defender.md

 - Impersonation protection and advanced phishing thresholds require Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
-As of September 1, 2022 anti-phishing for user and domain impersonation and spoof intelligence are not yet available in GCC High and DoD (see [Platform features \|
+As of April 25, 2023 anti-phishing for user and domain impersonation and spoof intelligence are not yet available in GCC High and DoD (see [Platform features \|
   Microsoft